sandialabs/slycat/docs/setup-server.rst

 =======================

-Note: If you're new to Slycat and are here give it a try, please see :ref:`Installing Slycat` instead.
+Note: If you're new to Slycat and are here give it a try, please see :ref:`Install Slycat` instead.
 The following outlines how we setup the Slycat Web Server when we build the a custom Slycat virtual machine.
 It's intended as a guide for advanced users who are interested in setting-up Slycat Web Server on their own hardware.
 Of course,